marksweiss/sofine/README.md

     plugin = GoogleSearchResults

 Just for fun, here is a second example.
 This shows you how easy it is to wrap existing Python API wrappers as `sofine` plugins.
-For a a few lines of additional boilerplate, you can now take any of these and combine them any which way you can.

-    froe sofine.plugins import plugin_base as plugin_base
+    from sofine.plugins import plugin_base as plugin_base
     import ystockquote

     class YStockQuoteLib(plugin_base.PluginBase):